 Submit approved Dissertation Prospectus: Within four months after they successfully complete their qualifying exams, students present a dissertation prospectus for approval by the first and second reader.
 The prospectus is 20 double-spaced pages maximum (excluding bibliography) and briefly explores three aspects of the dissertation topic: previous scholarship on the subject, techniques and methods to be employed and documentary or other sources to be consulted.
 Before a prospectus is submitted to the program director for final approval, it must be approved and signed by the first and second readers of the dissertation.
+Once the prospectus is approved, the student must submit the Dissertation Prospectus Approval Form.
 Dissertation readers must be members of the Graduate School Faculty of Boston University, either by regular or special appointment.

 COMPLETION OF THE DISSERTATION: The dissertation should be an original piece of research, on a topic approved by the dissertation advisor, that is the basis for an academic monograph that will make a strong contribution to ongoing scholarly debate.
 The research topic and design should originate with the candidate.
 Students must file an application to graduate with the Graduate School of Arts and Sciences Office for the semester in which they intend to defend their dissertation.
 Deadlines vary, but typically the application for January graduation is due September 30; for May graduation the deadline is January 29; for September graduation the deadline is May 31.